ruoyuxie/openai-cost-tracker/README.md

 ## Notes
-- The cost of the request is calculated based on the number of tokens in the input and output using the OpenAI tokenization scheme.
-This is an approximation of the actual cost.
+- Under the simulation model, the cost of request is calculated based on given `max_tokens` and number of input tokens using the [OpenAI tokenization scheme](https://github.com/openai/tiktoken).
+This is an approximation of the upper bond of the actual cost.
+- The code is mainly implemented for GPT-3.5 and GPT-4 models, but it will work for other openAI models by customizing the `utils.py` and `estimator.py` files.
+Feel free to open an issue or PR if you need help with that.
+- The implementation is based on this [repo](https://github.com/michaelachmann/gpt-cost-estimator).